+Another fault that was observed during this experiment was the density of the powder.
+Beforehand, the team had theorized that the printing process would be more effective if the powder was compressed within the powder chamber.
+This led to be false.
+The powder was so compacted within the chamber that it would not traverse down as the platform was lowered.
+Since the powder would stay in one place, the rolling bar kept destroying each previous layer of powder.

 Further Improvements

 We have concluded that the un-uniform powder distribution is mainly a result of the quality of the threaded rod that was used for the lead screw of the powder source platform.
 Due to severe time and financial constraints, the threaded rod that we had obtained was not perfectly straight.
 This offset greatly compromised the platform's ability to traverse in unison along the Z-axis.
 It is imperative that a new, higher quality lead screw is obtained to take the faulty one's place within the linear positioning system of the powder source platform.
 Luckily for us, interchanging the components will not involve much labor since each of the lead screws are coupled onto the stepper motor shafts.
+It is recommended that the powder not be forced, or compacted, into the chamber.
+Rather, the user should only compact the powder within the Teflon tray.
+The rest of the powder should simply be inserted within each chamber and leveled off with the rolling mechanism; it should not be pressed into the chambers.

 Drawings